alexlangev/alexlangev/README.md

 ### Hello world, My name is Alex!

-### I'm a Developper, lifelong learner of Math and Physics and a halfway decent Cook
+### I'm a Developper, lifelong learner of Math and a halfway decent Cook
 - :octocat: I'm looking to collaborate on open source projects.
 - ✏️ My personnal blog.
 [Click here](https://www.thecodingcanuck.com)
 - 🎉 2023 Goals: Immerse myself is the Haskell programming language and complete my Mathematics major.